IndexMundi Home

 semifinished products.
 Recycled unit value is the U.S. annual average composite price for No. 1 heavy-melting steel calculated from prices published in

 American Metal Market.
-Unit value for the year used to calculate values of recycled scrap and apparent supply of scrap.
+Unit value for the year was used to calculate values of recycled scrap and apparent supply of scrap.

 12Monetary value of scrap and apparent supply estimated based upon average quoted price of common lead.

 13Includes magnesium content of aluminum-base scrap.
-Monetary value based on the annual average Platts Metals Week U.S. spot Western magnesium price.
+Monetary value based on the annual average Platts Metals Week U.S. spot western magnesium price.

 14Nickel statistics were derived from the following: